Deepak878/ambaconnect/README.md

-# AmbaConnect - Job & Housing Marketplace
+# GenZ - Job & Housing Marketplace

 A modern React Native app for job and accommodation listings with real-time updates, advanced filtering, and location-based search.